 Audits of federal establishments, organizations, programs, activities, and functions must comply with standards established by the Comptroller General of the United States.
 Evaluations and inspections include reviews that do not constitute an audit or a criminal investigation.
-No audits, evaluations, or inspections were conducted during this reporting period.
-Therefore, there are neither questioned costs, nor funds to be put to better use.
+We completed an audit of the Denali Commission's grant monitoring process and a review of the Commission's improper payment reporting; however, we found neither questioned costs, nor funds that could have been put to better use.

-Questioned cost is a cost questioned by OIG because of (1) an alleged violation of a provision of a law, regulation, contract, grant, cooperative agreement, or other agreement or document governing the expenditure of funds; (2) a finding that, at the time of the audit, such cost is not supported by adequate documentation; or (3) a finding that an expenditure of funds for the intended purpose is unnecessary or unreasonable.
+Questioned cost refers to a cost that is questioned by OIG because of (1) an alleged violation of a provision of a law, regulation, contract, grant, cooperative agreement, or other agreement or document governing the expenditure of funds; (2) a finding that, at the time of the audit, such cost is not supported by adequate documentation; or (3) a finding that an expenditure of funds for the intended purpose is unnecessary or unreasonable.